 Why You Don’t Understand Relativity

-A popular internet personality – let’s call her Roma – recently posted a video in which she attempts to explain time dilation in special and general relativity.
+An internet personality – let’s call her Roma – recently posted a video in which she attempts to explain time dilation in special and general relativity.
 Roma recalls that she could never understand the explanations of relativity she read as a child, and now that she has a PhD in physics, it’s her turn to try to explain the subject.
-The sub-title of the video is “Why You Don’t Understand Relativity”, but unfortunately the real reason people don’t understand relativity is videos like this, which is overflowing with errors and fundamental misunderstandings.
+The sub-title of the video is “Why You Don’t Understand Relativity”.
+Unfortunately, videos like this are among the real reasons that people don’t understand relativity.
+Following is a listing (in no particular order) of the common misunderstandings that are perpetuated in the video.

-For example, Dr. Roma compares the clock rates (tacitly in terms of stationary global coordinates) for a person standing at sea level on the earth’s surface and a person standing on the top of a mountain, each holding a mass suspended by a spring.
+Dr. Roma compares the clock rates (tacitly in terms of stationary global coordinates) for a person standing at sea level on the earth’s surface and a person standing on the top of a mountain, each holding a mass suspended by a spring.
 She notes that the spring for the person at sea level will be slightly more stretched than the spring at the mountain top, because the local acceleration of gravity is greater at sea level, and she says the clock at sea level runs slower because of this.
-She overlooks the fact that if someone were located at the center of the earth, their spring would not be stretched at all… they would be essentially weightless (zero local acceleration of gravity)… and yet their clock would be even slower than the clock on the earth’s surface.
+She overlooks the fact that if someone were located at the center of the earth, their spring would not be stretched at all… they would be essentially weightless (zero local acceleration of gravity), and yet their clock would be even slower than the clock on the earth’s surface.
 It’s well known that gravitational time dilation does not correlate with the local acceleration of gravity (i.e., with the amount of spring stretching), but rather with the difference in gravitational potential.
 The person at the earth’s center is deeper in the gravitational potential of the earth, even though the local acceleration of gravity there is zero.
+Likewise, the stretching of the spring would be zero in any orbiting space capsule, and yet the time dilation is different for different orbits.
+The mistaken belief that gravitational time dilation correlates with the acceleration of gravity is precisely what causes many anti-relativityists to imagine that time dilation can be explained as just a dynamical effect on the mechanical workings of clocks.

 Dr. Roma’s attempt to explain time dilation due to motion in special relativity suffers from essentially the same misunderstanding.
-She says time dilation (in flat spacetime) is due to acceleration, overlooking the well-known counter-examples that disprove her claim.
+She says time dilation in flat spacetime is due to acceleration, overlooking the well-known counter-examples that disprove her claim.
 If, in terms of a standard inertial coordinate system S, one clock is at rest and another clock moves away at speed v until reaching some distance L, then undergoes an acceleration that changes its speed from +v to –v uniformly over a time interval Δt, and then maintains that speed until arriving back at the first clock, we will of course find the clocks have different elapsed times.
-However, if we repeat this experiment, but replace L with 2L, with the traveling clock undergoing precisely the same profile of acceleration during the middle of its journey as in the first experiment, changing its speed from +v to –v in time Δt, the difference in total elapsed times for the clocks will nevertheless be different.
-In fact, by replacing L with some arbitrarily great distance, we can make the difference in total elapsed times at large as we like, and whatever takes place during the acceleration can be made negligibly small in comparison with the total difference.
-Thus the difference in total elapsed times is entirely dependent on the difference in velocity during the “coasting” periods of constant speed.
+However, if we repeat this experiment, but replace L with 2L, the difference in total elapsed times for the clocks will nevertheless be different, despite the fact that the traveling clock undergoes precisely the same profile of acceleration during the middle of its journey as in the first experiment, changing its speed from +v to –v in time Δt, In fact, by replacing L with some arbitrarily great distance, we can make the difference in total elapsed times at large as we like, and whatever takes place during the acceleration can be made negligibly small in comparison with the total difference.
+Thus, the difference in total elapsed times is entirely dependent on the difference in velocity during the “coasting” periods of constant speed.

-Another fundamental misunderstanding in Dr. Roma’s exposition is her reliance (albeit unwitting) on standard inertial coordinates while at the same time claiming that such coordinate systems have no physical significance.
+Another fundamental misunderstanding in Dr. Roma’s exposition is her unwitting reliance on standard inertial coordinates while at the same time claiming that such coordinate systems have no physical significance.
 For example, she announces that the invariant proper time for the (inertial) path segment with coordinate increments dt and dx is √(dt2 – dx2), but of course this is false for almost all coordinate systems.
 It is true only for a very special class of coordinate systems, called standard inertial coordinate systems, which correspond to the readings on a grid of standard rulers and clocks all at rest and inertially synchronized in a given frame.
-These are the unique systems of coordinates in terms of which the equations of physics (including the equations of Newtonian mechanics in the low speed limit) take their simple homogeneous and isotropic form.
-Not only does Dr. Roma fail to explain this crucial fact, she denies it by dismissing coordinate systems as physically meaningless, so her “explanation” is devoid of rational content.
+These are the unique systems of coordinates in terms of which the equations of physics (including the equations of Newtonian mechanics in the low-speed limit) take their simple homogeneous and isotropic form.
+Not only does Dr. Roma fail to explain this crucial fact, she denies it, by disregarding the significance of the special class of coordinate systems on which she herself has relied to express the pseudo-metric, so her “explanation” is devoid of rational content.

 Dr. Roma also perpetuates the common misunderstanding about what she calls “pseudo time dilation”.
 She notes that the proper time for a clock moving at speed v = dx/dt in terms (tacitly) of a standard system of inertial coordinates x,t is dτ/dt = √(1 − v2), and she calls this pseudo time dilation because it depends on the coordinate system and is reciprocal (i.e., each of two clocks runs slow in terms of the standard inertial coordinates in which the other is at rest).
-However, she says that the “real” time dilation corresponds to the elapsed time along an interval with components dt,dx is dτ = √(dt2 – dx2).
-Strangely, she overlooks the fact that if we divide through this last equation by dt we get dτ/dt = √(1 − v2), which of course is the relation that she just labeled as “pseudo time dilation”.
-The failure to recognize these as the same thing is due (again) to the failure to clearly grasp the physical significance of the standard inertial coordinate systems for the expressions of the Minkowski metric, which, ironically, is actually a pseudometric, since it violates the triangle inequality, etc., so it is really just an analogy to actual metrical spaces.
+However, she says that the real time dilation, corresponding to the elapsed time along an interval with components dt,dx, is dτ = √(dt2 – dx2), overlooking the fact that if we simply divide through this last equation by dt we get dτ/dt = √(1 − v2), which of course is the relation that she just labeled as pseudo time dilation.
+Again the underlying reason for the confusion is the lack of understanding of the physical meaning of standard inertial coordinates.

-Another problem with Roma’s video is that it recites the familiar trope “gravity is not a force”.
-This is admittedly a common statement among sophomores, but it is a misconception, based on the notion of a test particle passively following a geodesic path through a stationary gravitational field.
-This is not actually a gravitational interaction, because the test particle is assumed to have no effect on the field or the body producing that (presumed stationary) field, it is just studying the geodesics in the one-body problem.
-Actual gravitational interactions cannot be described in those simple terms.
-Consider the interaction between two massive bodies whose oblique paths come near to each other, causing them to be “scattered” and emerge from the interaction on different inertial trajectories through the flat background.
+Another misconception promoted by Roma’s video is the familiar trope “gravity is not a force”.
+This is admittedly a common statement among sophomores, and has a semantic element, but it is based on a misconception arising from the intuitive notion of a test particle passively following a geodesic path through a stationary gravitational field.
+This is not actually a gravitational interaction, because the test particle is assumed to have no effect on the field or the body producing that field, it is just studying the geodesics in the one-body problem.
+Actual gravitational interactions cannot be described in those simple terms, because they involve mutual transference of momentum.
+Consider the interaction between two massive bodies whose oblique paths come near to each other in some region, causing them to be “scattered” and emerge from the interaction on different inertial trajectories through the flat background.
 These (extended) bodies are not just passively following geodesics in a stationary manifold, they are each dynamically producing the gravitational fields that accompany them, and they interact to result in the deflection of the other body and the exchange of momentum… which is essentially the definition of a “force” interaction.
 (A similar distinction of contexts exists in Newtonian gravity, as Galileo’s demonstration from the tower applies only in the context of test particles in the assumed-stationary field of the earth; in a dynamical interaction between comparable masses the time for two objects to fall together is obviously not independent of the masses of the objects.)
-Furthermore, gravitationally interacting bodies in general radiate gravitational waves during the interaction, which is not an aspect of the simplistic model of a test particle passively following a geodesic in a stationary field.
+Furthermore, gravitationally interacting bodies in general radiate gravitational waves (which carry energy and momentum) during the interaction, which is not an aspect of the simplistic model of a test particle passively following a geodesic in an independent geometrical manifold.
 This is all perfectly consistent with the equivalence principle, and does not imply that gravitation is “not a force”.

 When viewed in the context of the four fundamental forces or interactions of nature (the other three being electromagnetism and the strong and weak nuclear forces), gravity is explicitly regarded as a force.
-(Also, attempts to model gravitation in terms of a spin-2 “graviton” analogous to the other force-carrying particles in quantum field theory is based on the idea that gravity can be represented as a force.)
-Telling people that “gravity is not a force” is fun, but the description of gravitation in terms of test particles passively following geodesics in a stationary field, with no actual exchange of momentum between the source of gravitation and the test particle, and no gravitational radiation, really doesn’t give a physically meaningful or accurate representation of actual non-trivial gravitational interactions in general relativity.
+Also, attempts to model gravitation in terms of a spin-2 “graviton” analogous to the other force-carrying particles in quantum field theory is clearly based on the premise that gravity can be represented as a force.
+Telling people that “gravity is not a force” is fun, but the description of gravitation in terms of test particles passively following geodesics in a stationary field, with no actual exchange of momentum between the source of gravitation and the test particles, and no gravitational radiation, really doesn’t give a physically meaningful or accurate representation of actual non-trivial gravitational interactions in general relativity.

 What people mean when they say modern relativity “combines space and time” more than Galilean relativity did is just that the time part of the Galilean transformation is just t′ = t, whereas in special relativity the full transformation is x′ = (x − vt)γ and t′ = (t – vx)γ where γ = 1/√(1 − v2), which is to say, t′ is (like x′ was always known to be) a linear combination of x and t.
 But it’s mathematically trivial that the relationship between standard inertial coordinate systems (assuming such things exist) must be of the form x′ = (x − vt)γ and t′ = (t – kvx)γ where γ = 1/√(1 − kv2) for some constant k, and with k = −1 this would imply that time is just like space (Euclidean transformation, ordinary rotation), whereas with k = 0 we have the Galilean transformation, and with k = 1 (or 1/c2 in conventional units) we have the Lorentz transformation (hyperbolic rotation).
 In accord with these relations, the quantity of energy E has inertia kE, and certain quantities involving both space and time intervals are invariant under these transformations.
 It is on this basis that people say “space and time are combined” in special relativity.
 The most explicit early exposition of this, including the crucial fact that the subject coordinate systems related by Lorentz transformations are none other than the standard inertial coordinate systems, was Einstein’s 1905 June paper.